timsonner/sveltekit-markdown-blog/blog/src/routes/blog/ipv4-deepdive.md

 Broadcast address: 192.168.1.255
 ```

-## The broadcast address is typically the highest address value of the 4th byte in the range (255), such as 192.168.1.255, hosts use this address when they want to broadcast to anyone listening, hosts of the network listen to this address for broadcasts from other hosts or devices.
+## The broadcast address is typically the maximum address value of the 4th byte in the range (255), such as 192.168.1.255, hosts use this address when they want to broadcast to anyone listening, hosts of the network listen to this address for broadcasts from other hosts or devices.

 ## The network address is always at 0, it basically is just used to identify the network.
 Giving the command ```nmap -sn 10.9.8.0/24``` says "Ping scan the last 8 bits of addresses at this network address."